sql-js/sql.js/CONTRIBUTING.md

 2. Clone this repository
 3. Run `$ npm install` to install the required modules
 4. Run `$ npm test` to ensure all tests pass
-5. Run `$ npm rebuild` to re-compile the project from scratch (using the version of EMSDK installed in the container).
+5. Run `$ npm run rebuild` to re-compile the project from scratch (using the version of EMSDK installed in the container).
 6. Run `$ npm test` to ensure all tests pass after said rebuild

 ## Compiling SQLite with different options